jameslinimk/automated-kingdom/README.md

 # Automated Kingdom

 Multiplayer top down game written in rust and using macroquad for graphics.
-Written in Rust and use Macroquad crate for graphics and ws crate for web socket server, also written in Rust.
+Written in Rust and use Macroquad crate for graphics and tcp for the server, also written in Rust.
 Will target both native as well as wasm, with online matchmaking.

 ## How the game works